 THE FOLLOWING QUESTIONS AND ANSWERS ARE FOR INFORMATIONAL PURPOSES ONLY, AND NOT LEGAL ADVICE.
-DIFFERENCES BETWEEN EACH STATE AND HOW EACH STATE IMPLEMENTS THE BANKRUPTCY CODE NECESSARILY MAKES THIS Q & A GENERAL IN NATURE.
-SPECIFIC INFORMATION FOR MICHIGAN RESIDENTS, AND IN PARTICULAR, ASSET AND ESTATE PLANNING, SHOULD BE ADDRESSED BY AN ATTORNEY.
-FEEL FREE TO CALL US WITH QUESTIONS.
+THIS Q & A IS GENERAL IN NATURE.
+SPECIFIC INFORMATION SHOULD BE ADDRESSED BY AN ATTORNEY.
+IF YOU HAVE ANY OTHER QUESTIONS PLEASE FEEL FREE TO CALL CORCORAN LAW OFFICE AT (231) 929-7000.

 1. What is a chapter 13 bankruptcy and how does it work?

 A Chapter 13 allows a person to repay all or a portion of their debts.
 A person who files a chapter 13 is called a debtor.
 In a chapter 13, the debtor must submit to the Court a Plan for repayment of all or a portion of debts.
 The Plan must be approved by the Court to become effective.
 If the Court approves the debtor’s Plan, most creditors will be prohibited from collecting their claims from the debtor.
 The debtor must make regular payments to a Chapter 13 Trustee, who collects the money and disburses it to creditors in the manner called for in the Plan.
 Upon completion of the payments, the debtor is released from liability for the remainder of his or her dischargeable debts.